aaron-human/RoboExplore/doc/GameIdeas.md

 * You revive a giant terrifying robot accidentally.
 * Save a robot from scrapping and it absolutely idolizes you.
 * Some sort of robot "prophet" trying to create religion based on correlating random inputs.
-* Have a computer "monarch" that controls and monitors almost everything?
+* Have a computer Monarch that controls and monitors almost everything.
+It's the core of everything.
+It keeps the lights on, and understands how to build/construct/expand _everything_.
-* Have a few (rare) robots that can design/modify other robots.
-Maybe some have gone war to each other?
+* The Monarch has created a few lesser god-like robots that also know how to create other robots and structures.
+Though none were ever given the same powers as Monarch.
 	* Naturally these robots would be seen like gods.
+Monarch prefers to stay in the background, most assume these "gods" are the only ones.
-	* ?Some were created by monarch?
-One rebelled against monarch?
+	* One rebelled against Monarch long ago.
+It was decisively defeated, but continues to exist under an agreement with Monarch (brokered by another god).
+Its main legacy is having created a **semi-autonomous zone** at the edge of the city filled with "heretics" who seek some level of separation from Monarch and their systems.
 * What of machines that exist just to die?
 Or that have no self-reproducing design?
 * You're a fragile little cleaning robot.
 You lack the firmware & hardware to have anything resembling weapons attached to you.
 	* Unlike the attack droids, which absolutely have weapons linked/built in.